-It should be noted that events taking place in more than one city are counted in this report for each city separately.
+Some events take place in more than one city; such events are counted in this report for each city separately.

-Meetings counted under the heading "A" are "Meetings of international organizations":
+Meetings counted under the heading "A" are "Meetings of international organizations" and meet all the following criteria:

-meetings organized or sponsored by "international organizations", i.e. non-governmental organizations (NGOs) and intergovernmental organizations (IGOs) that are included in the UIA's Yearbook of International Organizations (see below "What is an 'international organization'") and whose details are subject to systematic collection and updates on an annual basis by the UIA

-• with at least 50 participants, or number of participants unknown.
+- meetings organized or sponsored by "international organizations", i.e. international non-governmental organizations (INGOs) and intergovernmental organizations (IGOs) that are included in the UIA's Yearbook of International Organizations (see below "What is an 'international organization'") and whose details are subject to systematic collection and updates on an annual basis by the UIA - with at least 50 participants, or number of participants unknown.